CrunchyData/postgres-operator/hugo/content/quickstart/_index.md

 pgo test -n pgouser1 hippo
 ```

-When everything is up and running, you should seet output similar to this:
+When everything is up and running, you should see output similar to this:

 ```
 cluster : hippo